 A must-see when visiting Hamilton’s waterfront is the famous Canadian warship and National Historic Site, HMCS Haida.
 It served in the Second World War, the Korean Conflict, and the Cold War.
 Families can get a guided tour to get up-close and personal with the decks of this tribal class destroyer.

 Depending on when you’re visiting, you may be in luck and catch one of the season’s many waterfront events.
 Pier 8’s waterfront stage hosts musical performances on Thursday evenings in the summer.
-There’s also summer salsa lessons on the rink and other events to watch out for.
+There’s also summer salsa lessons and special roller skating nights at the outdoor rink.
+Pop Ups at Pier 8 will run throughout the summer with movie nights and pop up markets.

 Follow the trail west from Pier 8 to Pier 4 by foot, bike, or trolley.
 Take in the panoramic scenery of the shoreline and parkland from the bench, grass or boardwalk.
 Stop for a rest, read, or family chat before moving on to Bayfront Park.